-Distribute the "Happy People" Student Lyric Sheet.
+Distribute the "Crowded People" and/or "Happy People" Student Lyric Sheet.
 Listen to the song as a class and ask students to identify the song parts by filling in the blanks on the lyric sheet.
 Then listen to the song again, pausing as directed on the Teacher's Lyric Sheet to discuss song structure and parts as a class.
 Discuss correct answers after everyone has completed the exercise.